 introducing first foods

 Complementary feeding, or weaning, is the gradual introduction of solid foods to a baby’s diet.
-For the first 6 months, breastmilk or infant formula provides all the nutrients a baby needs, but as they get older, they need more nutrients from food to help them grow and develop well.
+For the first 6 months, breastmilk or infant formula provide all the nutrients a baby needs except vitamin D, but as they get older, they need more nutrients and energy from food to help them grow and develop well.

-During this time, babies will begin to experience a range of new tastes and textures.
-This booklet will help to guide you as you begin to introduce your baby to their first foods.
+During this time, babies experience new tastes and textures to help them develop new feeding skills.
+This booklet will help to guide you as you introduce your baby to their first foods and beyond.